Fixed asset: Accounting treatment

 The primary objective of a business entity is to be profitable and increase the wealth of its owners.
 To do so, management must exercise due care and diligence by matching the expenses for a given period with the revenues of the same period.
 The period of use of revenue generating assets is usually more than a year, i.e. long term.
 To accurately determine the Net Income (profit) for a period, incremental depreciation of the total value of the asset must be charged against the revenue of the same period.
 Doing so is necessary for determining Net Revenue.

 Net book value of an asset is the difference between the historical cost of that asset and its associated depreciation.
 Under most financial accounting standards (Standard Accounting Statement (SAS) 3 and IAS 16), the value of fixed assets are recorded and reported at net book value.
 Also, carrying assets at net book value is the most meaningful way to capture asset values for the owners of the business and potential investors.

 Depreciating a fixed asset

 Depreciation is the expense generated by using an asset.
 It is the wear and tear and thus diminution in the historical value due to usage.
 It is also the cost of the asset less any salvage value over its estimated useful life.
-A fixed asset can be depreciated using the straight line method which is the most common form of depreciation.
+A fixed asset can be depreciated using the straight line method which is the most common form of depreciation or the units of production method.
 Tax depreciation is commonly calculated differently than depreciation for financial reporting.

+Straight-line depreciation

+Straight-line depreciation is the simplest and most often used method.
+The straight-line depreciation is calculated by dividing the difference between assets pagal sale cost and its expected salvage value by the number of years for its expected useful life.
+(The salvage value may be zero, or even negative due to costs required to retire it; however, for depreciation purposes salvage value is not generally calculated at below zero.)
+The company will then charge the same amount to depreciation each year over that period, until the value shown for the asset has reduced from the original cost to the salvage value.